Gold edges up as investors eye Greek debt crisis

 Any hike by the Fed, which has kept rates near zero since 2008 to stimulate the U.S. economy, could further strengthen the dollar and possibly hurt demand for bullion, a non-interest-bearing asset.

-The dollar was steady on Wednesday against a basket of major currencies but it wasn't too far from a 11-year peak hit late last month.
+The dollar eased on Wednesday against a basket of major currencies but it wasn't too far from a 11-year peak hit late last month.

 A stronger greenback makes dollar-denominated gold more expensive for holders of other currencies.